Social Work, MSc

 Why Social Work at Swansea University?

-Our course is accredited by Social Care Wales and recognised by the regulatory bodies in the other UK nations, so on successful completion, you can register as a qualified social worker.
+Our course is recognised by the regulatory bodies in the other UK nations, so on successful completion, you can register as a qualified social worker.

 We have excellent links with social work agencies in south and west Wales, and in local authority and voluntary sectors, offering placements in a range of settings.